jyoung4242/webpackBootstrapper/readme.md

 ./webpackstarter.bat
 ```

-5. Answer the prompt, T or J
+5. Answer the prompt, T or J or R (for react)
 6. go get a coffee, process takes about 90 seconds
-7. Run dev server or build
+7. Run dev server or build (automatically launches now and opens browser)

 ```bash
 npm run start